keithwellman/keithwellman.github.io/_posts/2016-07-06-an_interesting_iteration_to_try.markdown

 }
 ```

 This kind of code almost killed by coding spirit.
-It's hard enough learning to think about code as abstract concepts and models that tell a story.
-This is why I love writing code in languages like Ruby!
-The solution written in Ruby would be much more readable and sussinct.
+It's a challenge learning to think about code as abstract concepts and models.
+Add to that having to memorize syntactic requirements that have little meaning to any human reader.
+It's not an impossible task and one that I've fully embraced, however some languanges can be so much more.
+With Ruby, I can imagine my code as a model of things and how those things interact.
+This is why I enjoy writing code in languages like Ruby!
+The solution written in Ruby would be much more readable.

 Give it a try!
 I'll post my Ruby solution ... eventually.